 - simplification provisions: intra-EU trade below the Intrastat exemption threshold, statistical value and net mass in intra-EU trade; - failure by the providers of the statistical information: missing or partial Intrastat declarations or partial or incomplete records in customs declarations; or - missing information from traditional data sources: trade in gas and electricity for which the quantity is collected via statistical declarations or additional data sources but the statistical value needs to be estimated.
-The partner country may also be subject to adjustments in order to apply the general definition (country of destination for exports, country of consignment for intra-EU imports and country of origin for extra-EU imports), and not to consider the neighbouring country systematically.
+The partner country may also be subject to adjustments in order to apply the general definition (country of destination for exports, country of consignment for intra-EU imports and country of origin for extra-EU imports).